ayakilani92/ionic-technical-test-1/README.md

 ## Requirements:
 -  Commit related messages.
-- You should only commit code when a task or feature is completed, don't commit half-done work or a lot of tasks at the same time
+- You should only commit code when a task or feature is completed, don't commit half-done work or a lot of tasks at the same time.
  - Write good commit messages, follow this template:
     > task-number message
      e.g: * MITT-1 create the page listPosts... and add component...
  - The code should be :
 	  - well-commented
       - well-organized (Use services, ...)
- - Don't put the whole code in one file !
+ - Don't put the whole code in one file.
  - Use the ionic components.

 #The APP